Constitution, Rules, and Ethics

 Applicants for membership must apply in writing to the Secretary.
 The Application to include Proposer and Seconder who are both members.
 Each name will be considered by the Committee, who reserve the right to refuse membership and renewals.
 Those people applying for membership after previously resigning through a dispute with the Club will be refused membership.

-Annual Subscriptions which shall become payable on the 1st January in each year shall until further notice be:
+Annual Subscriptions which shall become payable 12 months from the accepted date of application each year shall until further notice be:

 Single membership £10.00 per year